LKress/DATR/README.md

 You can now open the localhost adress in your browser and you will see the app.

+This installation method was tested for macOS (version 10.14.6).
+If it worked for you on a other system please inform me about it!

 ---

 ## The Data Tab